 That's when I first heard the voice of Bill Mack.
 I'm not sure if it was circumstances; being lonely for home, yet afraid to go there, or my tiny mixed-up emotions, but Bill Mack's voice was a comfort to me.
 He just talked.
 Disc jockeys today, if any remain, love to fake it.
 Big booming radio voices; super-jazzed all the time over virtually nothing, even partly cloudy skies!
 Bill liked to have a conversation, albeit one way, with his listeners.
 He also liked to spin good country music.
 Bill didn't play much Glen Campbell; he did play Faron Young and Johnny Bush.
 Night after night, above the laughter and ribbing, we all listened to Bill Mack talk to us.

 Summer's end closed in and sure enough, my little sister and I were sent home.
-Tears commenced.
+Tears ensued.
 We flew this time, Mom or Dad having sent a check to cover our flight.
 Miraculously, everything at home was different!
 No, actually nothing was different.
 Life went on; I started my new life as a high schooler.
 My little brother and sister skipped on to their next grades.
 That may have been around the time that Dad entered rehab for his second shot at it, and I think Mom kicked her pill habit.
 I never believed any changes would last for long, and I was right.

 On nights when I didn't have to kick back early, however, I tuned my portable radio to try to capture either WHO or WBAP, and I lay awake long past midnight just listening.
 On an occasional lucky night, through the static, I got to hear Bill Mack talk to me.